-B. Requirements: All regular work shall be suspended and employees shall receive one (1) day's pay for each of the holidays listed above.
+- B. Requirements: All regular work shall be suspended and employees shall receive one (1) day's pay for each of the holidays listed above.
 An employee on a leave without pay will not receive holiday pay.
 In order to receive holiday pay, you must work the regularly scheduled work day prior to and after the holiday unless vacation has been pre-approved.
 If an employee is on approved vacation when a holiday occurs, the employee will receive holiday pay in lieu of vacation for the scheduled holiday.
 If an employee is on sick leave when a holiday occurs, the employee is not eligible for holiday pay and must use sick leave instead.
-If an

-- employee has exhausted available sick leave, then the employee's absence will be unpaid. - C. Holidays on Weekends: Whenever a holiday falls on Saturday, the preceding Friday shall be observed as the holiday.
-Whenever a holiday falls on Sunday, the following Monday shall be observed as the holiday. - D. Work on Holidays: The District may, at its discretion, require an employee who is not already scheduled to work, to work on a scheduled holiday and be compensated at the rate of two and one-half times the employee's regular rate of pay or CTO (i.e. regular pay plus 1 1⁄2 times holiday pay).
-All other employees required to work on a District holiday shall be compensated at their regular rate of pay for actual time worked, unless otherwise required by this Agreement. - E. Rate of Eligibility: Employees are eligible for holiday pay based on the following formulas:
+If an employee has exhausted available sick leave, then the employee's absence will be unpaid. - C. Holidays on Weekends: Whenever a holiday falls on Saturday, the preceding Friday shall be observed as the holiday.
+Whenever a holiday falls on Sunday, the following Monday shall be observed as the holiday. - D. Work on Holidays: Except for exempt employees, an employee that is required to work on a District Holiday shall be compensated or earn CTO at the rate of two times the employee's regular rate of pay for actual time worked. - E. Rate of Eligibility: Employees are eligible for holiday pay based on the following formulas: